-When it is repeatedly observed that a species is not present in a particular location, you can presume that it is truly absent.
-True absence points refer to locations where the environmental conditions are unsuitable for a species to survive.
-However, it is advised to be careful with such conclusions, as for some species individuals might only be present at a location in particular seasons, for example if they are migratory animals.
 In general, comprehensive surveys can supply true absence data when sites have been visited one or more times and people used high quality detection methods suitable for the species.
-For example, to record true absences of a species that is only active during the night, surveys should only be carried out at night and conclusions about absences cannot be drawn if surveys were only conducted during daytime.
-Such surveys, however, are a time consuming job, and therefore true absence data is hardly ever available for any species.
+The number of surveys required to achieve 95% detection probability will vary by species and terrain.
+For example, to record true absences of a species that is only active during the night, surveys should only be carried out at night and conclusions about absences cannot be drawn if surveys were only conducted during the daytime.
+Further, some nocturnal species may only require 5 surveys to be sure a species is absent while another species may require 20 visits to have that same confidence.
+Such surveys, however, are time-consuming, and therefore true absence data is rarely available across broad geographic areas for any species.

 Number of pseudo-absence points

-With regards to the number of pseudo-absence points generated, it is often advised to take into account the ratio to the number of presence points.
-This ratio is also called the prevalence, and refers to the proportion of occupied locations relative to the number of absence points.
+With regards to the number of pseudo-absence points generated, it is often advised to the ratio to the number of presence points.
+This ratio is also called the refers to the proportion of occupied locations relative to the number of absence points.
 Prevalence has been shown to influence model accuracy, which highlights the importance of selecting an appropriate ratio.

-The default ratio in EcoCommons is set to 1:1 (pseudo-absence points:presence), which thus generates the same number of pseudo-absence points as there are presence points.
+The default ratio in is set to 1:1 (pseudo-absence ), which thus generates the same number of pseudo-absence points as there are presence points.

 Pseudo-absence generation methods

-In EcoCommons, we offer three different methods to generate pseudo-absence data:
+In , we offer three different methods to generate pseudo-absence data:

-In general, Barbet-Massin et al. (2012) recommended to use an equal number of pseudo-absence points as there are presence points (1:1 ratio) generated in locations with contrasting environmental conditions to those presence points for classification techniques (Classification Tree, Random Forest, Boosted Regression Tree), and a large (10,000) number of pseudo-absence points randomly generated in the study area for regression techniques (Generalized Linear Model, Generalized Additive Model).
+In general, Barbet-Massin et al. (2012) recommended using an equal number of pseudo-absence points as there are presence points (1:1 ratio) generated in locations with contrasting environmental conditions to those presence points for classification techniques (Classification Tree, Random Forest, Boosted Regression Tree).

-- Phillips SJ, Dudík M, Elith J, Graham CH, Lehmann A, Leathwick J, Ferrier S (2009) Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
+Phillips SJ, M, Elith J, Graham CH, Lehmann A, J, Ferrier S (2009) Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
 Ecological Applications, 19(1), 181-197.